Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 To do this, we'll go into `MainWindow.xaml.cs` and add a little logic.
 We need to create an object of the [KeyboardListener](#keyboardlistener) class, with which we can subscribe to global keyboard input events.

 ![image](https://github.com/Empiree/DeftSharp.Windows.Input/assets/60399216/03970fe2-f8ca-4a2b-ace0-86c3d3c4eada)

-Our application starts, and when the Escape button is pressed, it terminates.

 ### 4. Explore new options